 Crossing one of Kubota Garden's bridges.
 Credit: Godfrey Guerzon

-Every time I enter the bronze gates of Kubota Garden, I sense my heart rate slowing and my breath deepening as a feeling of serenity comes over me.
+Every time I enter the bronze gates of Seattle’s Kubota Garden, I sense my heart rate slowing and my breath deepening as a feeling of serenity comes over me.
 Within minutes, a zen-like state infuses my spirit.

 This hidden jewel of a park offers the perfect — and free — environment in which to take your kids on a fascinating nature walk.
 Although located in an urban area, this oasis feels miles away from traffic and city life.
 Grown-ups will enjoy the plants and peace while the kids will love the rocks to climb, “hidden” pathways, a waterfall, koi, ducks, turtles, curved bridges, ponds and streams.

 The gorgeous gardens, which present a fusion of traditional Japanese garden style and Pacific Northwest plants, are now designated as a historic landmark.
-The City of Seattle owns and operates the gardens as a city park.
+The City of Seattle owns and operates the space as a city park.

 Enter the garden